Sport in South Africa: Rugby union

-Rugby union is the most popular team sport in South Africa.
+Rugby union is the most popular team sport among white South Africans, but in more recent years has garnered a dedicated following among other ethnic groups.
 The national team is known as the Springboks.
-South Africa hosted and won the 1995 Rugby World Cup, in what was their first appearance.
-The defeat of the All Blacks in the final is remembered as one of the most famous South African sporting moments.
+South Africa hosted and won the 1995 Rugby World Cup, in what was their first appearance as South Africa emerged from the isolation of the Apartheid era.
+The defeat of the All Blacks in the final is remembered as one of the most famous South African sporting moments overall.
 The domestic league – the Currie Cup – is also played annually.
-From 1996 South Africa fielded sides against teams from Australia and New Zealand in the Super Rugby competition.
+From 1996, South Africa fielded sides against teams from Australia and New Zealand in the Super Rugby competition.
 This was expanded to include teams from Argentina and Japan but, after the COVID-19 pandemic forced the competition to split into three, South Africa left and joined the United Rugby Championship facing teams from Ireland, Scotland, Wales and Italy.
 This new alignment to the Northern Hemisphere led to South Africa's inclusion in the European Rugby Champions Cup from 2022.

-After being tainted by associations with apartheid, the Springboks (or 'Boks') have sought to become part of the 'New South Africa', with President Nelson Mandela wearing the Springbok jersey, once only worn by white South Africans, at the final of the 1995 Rugby World Cup.
+After being tainted by associations with Apartheid, the Springboks (or 'Boks') have sought to become part of the 'New South Africa', with President Nelson Mandela wearing the Springbok jersey, once only worn by white South Africans, at the final of the 1995 Rugby World Cup.

-South Africa has won the Rugby World Cup three times, in 1995, 2007 and 2019, the only other country in the world to do so along with New Zealand.
+South Africa has won the Rugby World Cup four times, in 1995, 2007, 2019 and 2023, the only country in the world to ever do so.